edgeimpulse/workshop-advantech-jetson-nano/README.md

 ![studio-custom-data-collection](assets/studio-custom-data-collection.png)

-Some users reported a permission issue.
+Some users reported a permission issue leading to the `Failed to start device monitor!` issue.
 To bypass it do:

 ```
 $> whoami